 How have the most recent Melbourne Cup favourites fared?

-It may be surprising to punters to find out that just one horse in the last ten years has registered a win as the favourite heading into the Melbourne Cup.
+It may be surprising to punters to find out that just one horse in the last 10 years has registered a win as the favourite in the Melbourne Cup.

 How often do favourites win the Melbourne Cup?